SEND Provision at HSF

 Further Support for Well-being

 Family Liaison Officer

 Hempstead Junior School has employed a Family Liaison Officer (FLO) who is available to support parents and families.
-Mrs Stevens the school’s FLO is available to meet with parents to discuss concerns related to their children’s well-being and happiness.
+Mrs Stephens the school’s FLO is available to meet with parents to discuss concerns related to their children’s well-being and happiness.
 It is recognised that if children feel unhappy of unsettled they cannot concentrate and make good academic progress.
-Mrs Stevens can provide immediate support to parents and families but also signpost where further and specialist support can be found.
+Mrs Stephens can provide immediate support to parents and families but also signpost where further and specialist support can be found.

 SEN CHANGES TO GOVERNMENT POLICY